eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 }
 ```

-For other subsequent requests like Contract negotiation requests and transfer process requests, the presented
-credentials are based on the usage/contract policy.
-This means VC based policies can be used only
-in the usage/contract policy.

-#### Scenario 1
+#### Scenario

 Partner 1 wants to create an Access Policy, that Partner 2 can receive the Contract Offer if its BPN matches.
-But a
-Contract Agreement should only be created if Partner 2 also signed the Traceability Framework Agreement.
-So in this
-case, Partner 2 should receive the Contract Offer in the first place, regardless if it signed the Traceability Framework
+But a Contract Agreement should only be created if Partner 2 also signed the Framework Agreement.
+So in this case, Partner 2 should receive the Contract Offer in the first place, regardless if it signed the Framework Agreement.
-Agreement.
 The signing of the Agreement should be checked at the time of contract negotiation.

-##### Partner 1 - Access Policy Example (Scenario 1)
+##### Partner 1 - Access Policy Example

 ```json
 {